EmilianPostolache/NaoObservers/README.md

 Project repository for the course of Autonomous and Mobile Robotics, Sapienza University of Rome.

 ##  External force observers for the NAO
-### Analysis and Implementation of a Testbed for External Force Observers acting on the NAO robot.
+### Analysis and C++ Implementation of a Testbed for External Force Observers acting on the NAO robot.

 This repository contains the C++ implementation of a Luenberger, a Kalman-Filter based and a Stephens' observers for estimating an unknown external disturbance acting on the NAO's center of mass.
 Moreover a C++ wrapper for an easier interface with the observers and a script to plot and save the results were implemented.